tmerr/trevornet/README.md

 #TrevorNet

 This is a feed forward back propagating neural net WIP.
-If all goes well it will develop into a larger library.

-Released under the MIT License.
+Distributed under the MIT License.